 Contact a Jefferson City DUI/DWI Defense Attorney

-If you have questions or need assistance with any driving offense or any other criminal law matter, contact Scott Hamblin’s law office today online or by telephone at 573-821-4013.
+If you have questions or need assistance with any driving offense or any other criminal law matter, contact Scott Hamblin’s law office today.
 He will take the time to fully explain how the criminal “system” works, including criminal procedure, details of the criminal laws relevant to your case, and a realistic idea of what you should expect in your criminal or driving case.